SimHoZebs/personal-site/src/content/blogs/Learn these concepts before building a home server.md

 - [and many more](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers)

 Personally, I just avoid anything under 10000 and assign unexpected numbers, like 19827.

+Here's an important fact: there is no such thing as just communicating with an IP address.
+You are always interacting with a port.
+Using the analogy from above, you don't communicate with a home address - you do with the person in it.
+I'll get into specific examples later.
 ## DNS

 You'll quickly realize it's annoying to connect to home applications by their IP address and port.
 You'll also start memorizing them without trying, but wouldn't it be nice if you could access your movie service through a link like, `movies.home`, and your legally downloaded e-books through `legallydownloadedebooks.home`?